Eleanor Wong (musician)

-Eleanor Wong Yee-lun (黄懿伦) is a pianist and professor in Hong Kong.
+Eleanor Wong Yee-lun (Chinese: 黄懿伦) is a pianist and piano professor in Hong Kong.

+Biography

 Wong studied at the Royal Academy of Music in London on an Associated Board Scholarship with Frederic Jackson and Max Pirani.
 She graduated with both the Graduate Diploma (G.R.S.M.) and Recital Diploma, the Walter Macfarren Gold medal, and Majorie Whyte Memorial Award for the most outstanding students.

 Later, as a Boise Scholar, she studied in Paris with Vlado Perlemuter and in New York with Artur Balsam.
 Winner of the silver medal at the Viotti International Competition Italy, she has given broadcasts and recitals in the UK (including the Wigmore Hall and Purcell Room in London), Hong Kong, and the U.S.